Overview

 Included meals: Breakfast and lunch

 Due to its location between the Lowlands and Highlands and the strength of this fortification, Stirling Castle is considered one of the most historically significant castles in Scotland.
-During the 1745 rising the Jacbites besieged Stirling Castle but did not succeed.
+During the 1745 rising the Jacobites besieged Stirling Castle but did not succeed.

 After walking the grand halls of Stirling, you’ll get the chance to walk the battlefield of Falkirk Muir, site of the battle that took place in January 1746, a few months before Culloden.
 The Jacobites took the victory at Falkirk Muir but it did not have much impact in the overall campaign.